Introduction:

 = docker.io (name of a registry)CI_REGISTRY_IMAGE

-= xxxxxxxxxxxxxxx (This is access token generated by Docker hub after logging into account).CI_REGISTRY_USER
+= xxxxxxxxxxxxxxx (This is the access token generated by Docker Hub after logging into the account).CI_REGISTRY_USER

-= lukasjirinovak (username on Docker Hub)- It can happen that for some reason CI/CD variables are causing problems with authentication.
+= lukasjirinovak (username on Docker Hub)- It may happen that for some reason, CI/CD variables cause problems with authentication.
 If that happens, this problem might be bypassed by adding these variables directly into

 gitlab-ci.yml

 .
-However, this might be potentially dangerous, as you are giving your access token publicly available.
+However, this can be potentially dangerous, as you are making your access token publicly available.
 This allows someone to read and write your Docker Hub repository, based on access permissions set.

-- It can happen that for some reason CI/CD variables are causing problems with authentication.
+- It may happen that for some reason, CI/CD variables cause problems with authentication.
 If that happens, this problem might be bypassed by adding these variables directly into

-- You can set this variables via the following way: in a created project go to:
+- You can set these variables in the following way: in a created project, go to:

-- There is need to download this project template to local repository
+- There is a need to download this project template to the local repository.

 replacement_function.ps1

-- In this file there is need to edit the following objects (quoted text represents example):
+. - In this file, there is a need to edit the following objects (quoted text represents an example):

 docker_user_new

-= “eee”- Name of repository created on Docker Hubdocker_project_and_user_new
+= “eee” - Name of the repository created on Docker Hub.docker_project_and_user_new

-= “RRE” - Name of the project you want to create from this templateimage_version_new
+= “RRE” - Name of the project you want to create from this template.
+5.image_version_new

 4.2.1

-indicates version of an image, if you want to use the most recent version of thetidyverse
+indicates the version of an image.
+If you want to use the most recent version of thetidyverse

-= “Lukas Novak lukasjirinovak@gmail.com” - name of a person who created new projectgit_user_name_new
+= “Lukas Novak lukasjirinovak@gmail.com” - Name of the person who created the new project.git_user_name_new

-= “lukas.novak” - Username created on remote repository (e.g. Gitlab, Github)git_user_email_new
+= “lukas.novak” - Username created on the remote repository (e.g., Gitlab, Github).git_user_email_new

-= “lukasjirinovak@gmail.com” - Email associated with remote repositorygit_url_new
+= “lukasjirinovak@gmail.com” - Email associated with the remote repository.git_url_new

 - After the previous steps are finished, there is a need to open